Seminar by Nanyang Assistant Professorship Finalists

 About the Event:

 Five Nanyang Assistant Professorship finalists will each give a 30-minute seminar.
-There will be also be a lunch and networking session at 12:00 pm.
+The session will be preceded by a lunch and networking session at 12:00 pm.

 Seminar 1: Seeing through clouds: Radar remote sensing of natural hazards and disasters across Southeast Asia